San Diego Man Hits Pedestrian Critically Injuring Him

 According to San Diego police Detective Dan Wall the elderly driver was backing his Cadillac out of a parking spot when he stepped on the gas instead of the brake.
 His vehicle zoomed backward, hit a car behind him and then hit the SUV knocking it sideways ejecting the victims children out of the vehicles open door.
 The Cadillac knocked the 40 year old man down and ran over him.
 The victim suffered severe personal injury including a broken pelvis, a punctured lung and internal bleeding.
 The children also suffered personal injury.Applicable California Law

 Auto accidents involving elderly drivers misapplying pedals are common.
-When they apply the wrong pedal they become confused or disoriented and continue to step on the gas instead of the brake, Wall said.
-Medical conditions and medications can both affect a drivers acumen, he said.
-As the population continues to grow older the issue of older driver competency will be of growing concern.
+When the wrong pedal is applied, the driver can often become confused or disoriented and continue to step on the gas instead of the brake, Wall said.
+He also noted that medical conditions and medications can both affect a drivers acumen.
+According to the AAA Foundation for Traffic Safety, it expected that twenty percent of the drivers on the road will be 65 years of age or older by 2030.
+As the population continues to grow older, the issue of older driver competency will be of growing concern.

 I know on a personal level that as my parents got older and progressively became less physically and mentally competent, I worried not only for their own safety but for others on the road.
 The loss of independence and autonomy for older people can be devastating psychologically and emotionally.
-The problem is, to coin a phrase not one size fits all, some relatively young seniors are poor drivers and other relatively older ones are very competent drivers.
-That is why guidance and advice from friends and family members of seniors is so crucial.
-However, as devastating and scary as the incident was for the elderly man, the victim and his children should seek advice from an experienced auto accident attorney specializing in personal injury law.
+The problem is, to coin a phrase, not one size fits all.
+Some relatively young seniors are poor drivers and other relatively older ones are very competent drivers.
+That is why guidance and advice from friends and family members of seniors is crucial to the safety of your loved one and others.
+In this particular case, as devastating and scary as the incident was for the elderly man, the victim and his children should seek advice from an experienced auto accident attorney specializing in personal injury law.